-Mastering your terms and tracking progress
+Mastering terms and tracking progress

-After each round, you'll see all the terms grouped by level of mastery — mastered, almost done, in progress and new.
 Select the mastery level buttons at the top of the round results to see which terms are in each group.
 Select Continue to keep studying.

-Can I study diagrams in Learn?
+Can I study sets with diagrams in Learn?

 How do you pick which side of my set to show?

-By default, we’ll prompt you to write answers in the definition language of your set first — as that’s typically the content you're looking to learn.
+By default, we’ll prompt you to write answers in the definition language of your set first — as that’s typically the content you are looking to learn.
 As you progress through a study session and master your definitions, you’ll gradually start to see prompts to enter terms as answers for more of a challenge.
 This also helps ensure that you know your terms and definitions equally well.
 For most written questions, you’ll be prompted to type the shorter half of your term/definition pair.